wpbt/PHPLanguage/introduction/README.md

 ## Dynamic vs Static languages

-Dynamic languages doesn't require you to define the type (int or float or string) during their definition.
+Dynamic languages don't require you to define the type (e.g., int, float, or string) during variable declaration.

-Static languages require you to define the type (number, string) during their definition.
+Static languages require you to define the type (e.g., int, float, or string) during variable declaration.

-**In general, static programs are more performant.**
+**In general, programs written in statically-typed languages are more performant.**

 ## Features of PHP